FisayoAnalyst/Call-Center-Analytics/README.md

-  # Call Center Performance Report
+  # Call Center Performance Analysis

-  ## Client Background
+  ## Executive Summary

 **ConnectCall Solutions** is a fictional customer engagement company created as part of a data analytics demonstration project.
 The organization operates within the Business Process Outsourcing (BPO) industry, providing outsourced customer service and technical support solutions for a wide range of client companies.
 The company manages inbound and outbound interactions aimed at improving customer satisfaction, resolution efficiency, and overall service experience.